TJ Friedl Player Props: Reds vs. Braves

-The Cincinnati Reds and TJ Friedl, who went 1-for-4 last time in action, take on Bryce Elder and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The Cincinnati Reds and TJ Friedl, who went 0-for-3 last time in action, take on Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-3) against the Braves.

 TJ Friedl Game Info & Props vs. the Braves